 Often people just see the initial cost of the self-hosted blog, but the self-hosted blog is cheaper if you look properly.

 Our Recommendation: WordPress.org

 When it comes to cost, freedom, and monetization, WordPress.org should be the choice.
 We have lots of WordPress tutorials to help you if you have no idea how to use WordPress.org.
 We always recommend self-hosted WordPress from WordPress.org.
 You will own your blog along with full control over everything.
-Still the final choice if yours.
+Still, the final choice is yours.

 What is your final choice?
 Let us know your selection and views in the comments section below.